Can you eat steel-cut oats raw?

 Lowering cholesterol may be beneficial.

 Because of its high content of the soluble fiber beta-glucan, oats have been demonstrated in several trials to help lower cholesterol.
+Oat β-glucan has been shown to play a positive role in lowering blood total and LDL cholesterol (low-density lipoprotein cholesterol) concentrations, but the mechanisms involved are unclear (5).

 Small intestinal beta-glucan gels are how beta-glucan works.
 This gel reduces dietary cholesterol absorption and interferes with bile salt reabsorption, both of which are critical for fat metabolism.
-Oat beta-glucan has been shown to lower cholesterol levels by 5–10 percent when taken daily in dosages of at least 3 grams.

 It’s possible that this will help with blood sugar regulation.